-Whilst accepting that there is a logic to that analysis, our earlier comments in relation to the time necessary to properly prepare and submit objections still apply.
+Whilst accepting that there is a logic to that analysis, my earlier comments in relation to the time necessary to properly prepare and submit objections still apply.
 For objectors, as opposed to promoters, the project and its impacts will not be the focus of the normal working day of the people concerned.
 Therefore, there is very often an issue of finding time to consider the proposals (which the promoter will have had an extensive period to prepare), to form a view and to act upon it.
-If the material which will form the Promoter's application is to be substantially greater in terms of consistent elements, detail and thus volume, affected parties will need to devote more time to considering materials in order to establish how their interests may be affected and thus whether or not they wish to object to the proposed scheme.
+If the material which will form the Promoter's application is to be substantially greater in terms of constituent elements, detail and thus volume, affected parties will need to devote more time to considering materials in order to establish how their interests may be affected and thus whether or not they wish to object to the proposed scheme.
+In passing I would record that in that context, seeking external professional support should be seen not as some form of extravagance but as a perfectly reasonable and appropriate step for a potentially affected party to take.

-On balance, therefore, we feel that the 60 day period should be retained.
+On balance, I feel that the 60 day period should be retained.

-In any event, whatever the actual number of days concerned, the objection period must comprise meaningful days ie working days - the Minister must have discretion to require an extension not only for bank holidays but for seasonal holidays.
+In any event, whatever the actual number of days concerned, the objection period must comprise meaningful days - the Minister must have discretion to require an extension not only for bank holidays but for seasonal holidays.
 The objection period for the Edinburgh Airport Rail Link Bill included three bank holidays and just as importantly the schools' Easter holiday period, during which key staff in many organisations were on holiday for a week in addition to several long weekends.
 This significantly reduced the effective length of the objection period.

-- 4.26 we support this approach. - 4.29 add "wholly within the powers of the Scottish Parliament to grant". - 4.32 our comments at 4.18 above apply. - 4.33 there is a danger that a public interest test could have (or be perceived to have) the effect of rail roading (no pun intended) the proposal through to approval and in turn raise issues for judicial review or claims of breach of human rights.
-Whilst accepting that an assessment of whether or not any particular infrastructure project is in the public interest and thus worthy of being taken forward may be appropriate, we would suggest that the emphasis at the stage of an initial ministerial review should be on screening out schemes which have failed to establish a prima facie case of public interest.
-The difference in emphasis between this and the phrasing of the consultation document may be small, however, we would suggest it is significant. - 4.27- 4.36 subject to specific comments above, we agree the terms of the consultation document.

-Q6 - Step 4 raises constitutional issues of the balance of responsibilities and powers between the Scottish Executive and the Scottish Parliament.
-These are essentially political issues which are not appropriate for us to comment upon.
+- 4.26 I support this approach. - 4.29 add "wholly within the powers of the Scottish Parliament to grant". - 4.32 my comments at 4.18 above apply. - 4.33 there is a danger that a public interest test could have (or be perceived to have) the effect of rail roading (no pun intended) the proposal through to approval and in turn raise issues for judicial review or claims of breach of human rights.
+Whilst accepting that an assessment of whether or not any particular infrastructure project is in the public interest and thus worthy of being taken forward may be appropriate, I would suggest that the emphasis at the stage of an initial ministerial review should be on screening out schemes which have failed to establish a prima facie case of public interest.
+The difference in emphasis between this and the phrasing of the consultation document may be small, however, I would suggest it is significant. - 4.27- 4.36 subject to my specific comments above, I agree the terms of the consultation document. - Q6 Step 4 raises constitutional issues of the balance of responsibilities and powers between the Scottish Executive and the Scottish Parliament.
+These are essentially political issues and which it is not appropriate for me to comment upon.

-That said, we acknowledge that given the significance (not least in terms of cost) of many of the types of schemes which will be covered by the procedure, it could be said to be appropriate that the Scottish Parliament should have an opportunity to debate whether, as a matter of principle, it is prepared to entertain the proposal.
+That said, I acknowledge that given the significance (not least in terms of cost) of many of the types of schemes which will be covered by the procedure, it could be said to be appropriate that the Scottish Parliament should have an opportunity to debate whether, as a matter of principle, it is prepared to entertain the proposal.